 Leica M9 vs Sony RX1R

 The Leica M9 and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and June 2013.
-The M9 is a rangefinder-style mirrorless camera, while the RX1R is a fixed lens compact.
+The M9 is a rangefinder-focusing mirrorless camera, while the RX1R is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.